Taking time out from training doesn’t necessarily diminish fitness gains. If done right, it can actually improve them

 Adjustments performed by a spinal expert can help reduce soreness and prevent injuries to our joints.
 Our muscles adapt much faster than our tendons, ligaments, and joints.
 Stress or micro-injury in these structures shortens our movement and makes us less able to train hard.
 These adjustments ensure a full, unrestricted, pain-free range of movement in our ankles, knees, hips, and spine, which are all critical in multisport.
 The concept is similar to aligning the tires of your car to ensure even wear and tear over time and distance.

-The body, in every sport—and every activity, for that matter—is reliant on glycogen for energy.
+The body—in every sport and every activity—is reliant on glycogen for energy.
 We can replenish glycogen by consuming at least 60 to 100 grams of carbohydrates within 15 minutes after our workout.
 The process of replenishment becomes less and less efficient with time, so the sooner we replace our stores after the workout, the faster we will recover and the better we will be able to train more effectively.
 Sample meals are two slices of toast bread with two tablespoons of jam or peanut butter, or two bananas.